Spain's CNMV regulator suspends trading of Siemens Gamesa shares

-Spain's stock market regulator said on Tuesday it has suspended trading of shares in Siemens Gamesa (SGREN.MC) after local newspaper Expansion reported that main shareholder Siemens Energy (ENR1n.DE) has hired investment banks to boost its stake.
+MADRID (Reuters) - Spain’s stock market regulator said on Tuesday it has suspended trading of shares in Siemens Gamesa after local newspaper Expansion reported that main shareholder Siemens Energy has hired investment banks to boost its stake.

 Siemens Energy has hired investment banks Morgan Stanley and Deutsche Bank to analyse various strategic alternatives for Siemens Gamesa, including a possible delisting after a tender offer, the Spanish newspaper Expansion reported on Tuesday, citing unidentified financial sources.